 - 1 1/4 cups low-sodium chicken stock

 - 1 can fire-roasted tomatoes in their juices (15 ounces)

 - 1 cup instant brown rice

-- Heat 1 tablespoon olive oil in large nonstick skillet on medium-high heat.
+- Heat 1 tablespoon of olive oil in a large nonstick skillet on medium-high heat.
 Add the sausage slices and cook for a few minutes on each side, until brown.
 Remove to a plate, blot with paper towels if needed, and set aside.

 - Add 1 cup of the chicken stock, cover, and reduce the heat.
 Simmer for 10 minutes, then add the remaining 1/4 cup chicken stock, canned tomatoes in their juices, and rice, stirring well.
 Bring to a boil, stir again, then cover and simmer on low heat for 5 minutes.

 - Stir in the reserved sausage slices, mixing well, then re-cover and remove from the heat.
 Let stand 5 minutes, until most of the remaining liquid is absorbed and the rice is tender.
 Serve warm.